 Charged with Criminal Mischief in Fort Worth / Tarrant County?

 If you have been arrested or have received a phone call from a Tarrant County detective informing you that you are under criminal investigation for the crime of criminal mischief, you need to immediately do the following:

-For a thorough understanding of what your facing under Texas law, you must first consult the Texas Penal Code.
+For a thorough understanding of what you are facing under Texas law, you must first consult the Texas Penal Code.
 According to Texas Penal Code, Title 7: Offenses Against Property, Chapter 28, Section 28.03, the Tarrant County District Attorney’s Office will be required to prove the following elements of criminal mischief beyond a reasonable doubt:

-- He intentionally or knowingly damages or destroys the tangible property of the owner;
+- He intentionally or knowingly damages or destroys the tangible property of the owner.

 - He intentionally or knowingly tampers with the tangible property of the owner and causes pecuniary loss or substantial inconvenience to the owner or a third person; or